Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 These exquisite felt pine trees are perfect for a mantle or table.
 If you want a minimalist look that feels homey, this is the DIY project you'll want to try.

-41. Burlap Christmas Trees
+41. Nordic Sweater Trees

 44. Funky Paper Christmas Trees

-These funky paper trees look like a lot of fun to make, and can make a great present for the quirky soul.
+These funky paper trees look like a lot of fun to make, and they can make a great present for the quirky soul.

 45. Pine Cone Topiary Trees